The equivariant cohomology of complexity one spaces: Formulas for equivariant characteristic classes

-To interpret the ABBV relation we calculate explicitly equivariant Euler classes and their inverses.
+The {\bf equivariant characteristic classes} of an equivariant vector bundle $E$ are the characteristic classes of the vector bundle $\widetilde{E}$ on $(M \times ES^1)/S^1$ whose pull-back to $M \times ES^1$ is $E \times ES^1$.
+These characteristic classes are elements of $H_{S^1}^{*}(M)$.
+In particular, we have the equivariant Euler class $e_{S^1}(E)$ when $E$ is an oriented equivariant real vector bundle and the equivariant Chern classes $c_{\ell}^{S^1}(E)$ when $E$ is an equivariant complex vector bundle.
+As discussed in \cite[\S 5]{Tu-char:2010}, these equivariant characteristic classes are {\bf equivariant extensions} of the ordinary characteristic classes.
+To interpret the ABBV relation, we first calculate explicitly equivariant Euler classes and their (formal) inverses.
 For the Euler classes, we work with integer coefficients.
 For their inverses, we must revert to $\Q$.

-In the case of an equivariant bundle over a point, applying the splitting principle in equivariant cohomology \cite[Theorem C.31]{ggk}, the formula \cite[(C.13)]{ggk} simplifies to the following single term.
+In case $\nu(F \subset M)$ is an equivariant complex vector bundle over a point, the formula \cite[(C.13)]{Ggk:2002} for the equivariant Euler class of $\nu(\{\pt\} \subset M)$, obtained from the splitting principle in equivariant cohomology \cite[Theorem C.31]{Ggk:2002}, simplifies to a single term, as follows.

-\begin{Lemma} Consider a linear circle action $S^1\acts\, \C^n$ with weights $b_1,\dots,b_n\in \Z$.
+\begin{Lemma} Consider a linear circle action $S^1\acts\, \C^n$ with weights $b_1,\dots,b_n\in \Z \smallsetminus \{0\}$.
 Thought of as an equivariant bundle over a point $\C^n=\nu(\{ \vec{0}\}\subset \C^n)\to \vec{0}$, this has equivariant Euler class

 with (formal) inverse

 \end{Lemma}

 In the case of an equivariant complex line bundle over a positive-dimensional manifold, where the action fixes the zero-section, we may also identify the equivariant Euler class explicitly.
 Moreover, in this case, the equivariant Euler class is invertible (in the appropriate ring), and we have an explicit formula for its inverse.